CyborgApe78/Jump-and-Stuff-Design-Doc/Game Modes/Randomizer.md

 Look at ori randomizer dat to see how they do pickup assignment During randomizer show generic pickup icon on map, until seen.
 Look how dread randomizer does it Rando logic with and without having to use teleport
-Dk vs ori Rando, random abilities vs spawn based
+Dk vs ori Rando, random starting abilities vs spawn based

 Need to decide between:
 	[[Metroid Dread]] makes you have to save to keep items